deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_21_2.png)

-> 🔼 Figure 8 shows examples of synthetic image generation failures from the ImageNet-LT dataset, highlighting issues with object recognition and image quality.
+> 🔼 Figure 8 shows examples of synthetic image generation failures from ImageNet-LT, highlighting instances where the generated images deviate significantly from the expected class.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Failure cases for ImageNet-LT synthetic generation